CreunaFI/dominant-color-async/readme.txt

 * Feature: Add filters for getting dominant color and transparency
 * Fix: Fix error when ImageMagick is installed but GD is not
-* Fix: Updated compatiblity to WordPress 5.8
+* Fix: Updated compatibility to WordPress 5.8

 ### 2.0.4